fnbalves/reinforcement_learning_hash_game/README.md

-In order to use this code, first train the model using train_hash_player_rl_next.py, then modify the play_hash.py file to load the latest q_matrix and play.
+In order to use this code, first train the model using train_hash_player.py, then modify the play_hash.py file to load the latest player and play.

 The hash game house numeration is as follows:
 <br>